Towards Omni-RAG: Comprehensive Retrieval-Augmented Generation for Large Language Models in Medical Applications: Additional Analysis

 We randomly select 1000 training samples and 1000 test samples.
 First, we conduct the comparison of cost with existing supervised methods, as shown in Table~\ref{tab:cost_compare}.
 It can be observed that our SPO method remains competitive among supervised approaches, especially given that it offers the best supervision signals, as highlighted in Section~\ref{sec:human_judge}.

 Then we measure the time spent on retrieval and inference in various multi-process cases.
 We divide the total time spent by the number of samples to get the average time spent.
 The multi-GPU (one process on each GPU) will reduce the average time spent.
 Finally, we multiply the average by the total number of samples to get the estimated time on the entire training/test dataset.
 The cost results are shown in Table~\ref{tab:cost_multi}.
-For the process of constructing training data, we recommend 1) using 4-8 GPUs to execute the process, or alternatively, 2) reducing the number of training samples.
+The process of constructing training data is computationally intensive, but is performed only once during model training.
+The actual cost during real-time inference is much lower, which is suitable for real-world, real-time use cases.
+For the training data construction process, we recommend 1) using 4-8 GPUs to execute the process, or alternatively, 2) reducing the number of training samples.
 In Section~\ref{sec:robust_quantity}, we demonstrate that the SPO method enhances planning capability even with limited training samples.